Phobos-developers/Phobos/README.md

 You can choose one of the following:
 - [Latest stable branch build](https://github.com/Phobos-developers/Phobos/releases/latest) (most bug-free release but very slow on new features)
 - [Latest development branch builds](https://github.com/Phobos-developers/Phobos/releases) (a bit less less bug-free releases, devbuilds get new features when they are finished)
-- [Latest development branch nightly](https://nightly.link/Phobos-developers/Phobos/blob/develop/.github/workflows/nightly.yml) (added unreleased stuff that will be in next devbuild)
+- [Latest development branch nightly](https://nightly.link/Phobos-developers/Phobos/blob/develop/.github/workflows/nightly.yml) (added unreleased features that will be in next devbuild)
 - Individual new feature builds (for testing) can be found in [pull requests](https://github.com/Phobos-developers/Phobos/pulls)

 ### Note on nightly builds